262-Scrum-Team-4/262-Scrum/README.md

 #KAREN
-Fun fact I am alergic to pork and shelfish.
+Fun fact I am alergic to pork and shelfish...